 July 24, 2014 - The Washington Post reports that its Tehran correspondent and Bureau Chief Jason Rezaian, his wife Yeganeh Salehi and two freelance journalists were detained on July 22, 2014.
 An Iranian official confirmed to CNN that the group is being held by authorities.
-The official did not say what they have been charged with.

-August 20, 2014 - The Washington Post reports that the photojournalist detained with Rezaian in July has been released.
+August 20, 2014 - The Washington Post reports the photojournalist detained with Rezaian in July has been released.
 At her family’s request, the Post declines to publish her name.

 October 6, 2014 - According to the Washington Post, Rezaian’s wife, Yeganeh Salehi, has been released on bail.

 December 6, 2014 - During a 10-hour court session in Tehran, Rezaian is officially charged with unspecified crimes, according to the newspaper.

 April 20, 2015 - According the Washington Post, Rezaian is being charged with espionage and other serious crimes including “collaborating with a hostile government” and “propaganda against the establishment.”